isomerpages/nlb-reference/_science-tech-technology/occupational-safety-and-health-resource-guide.md

 <b><u>Databases</u></b>

 * Bartlett, J. A. (2016).
 Workplace bullying: A silent epidemic.
-Library Leadership and & Management (Online), 31.1.
+Library Leadership and &amp; Management (Online), 31.1.
 Retrieved March 27, 2017, from ProQuest Central.

 The issue of bullying in the workplace is explored in this article, which studies the examples, impacts and prevalence of bullying at work by using libraries as a case study.